aaronrader/personal_rng/README.md

+#Random Number Generator
-Random Number Generator - Aaron Rader 2022
+#Aaron Rader 2022

 Generates a series of random real numbers, coded to work with command-line arguments.